Negative Zone: History

-While searching for a way to travel through sub-space, Reed Richards stumbled upon a gateway to the Negative Zone.
+While searching for a way to travel through sub-space, Reed Richards discovers a gateway to the Negative Zone.
 He spent a fair amount of time studying it through probes, and determined that it was largely unpopulated.
-So much so, in fact, that he—and others—used the Negative Zone on several occasions to get rid of difficult enemies, such as the Mad Thinker's android, the Super-Adaptoid, and even Galactus.
+He—and others—used the Negative Zone on several occasions to get rid of difficult enemies, such as the Super-Adaptoid and Galactus.
 Reed and the Fantastic Four have since done more detailed explorations of the Zone and no longer use it to dispose of villains.

 For some time, the Norse realm of Asgard was lost in the Negative Zone.